 All user activity in our platform is automatically logged.
 With the built-in statistics module, managers can quickly create reports and get an instant overview of what’s happening in the system.
-With a few quick clicks, you can find out how many users are active, when they log on, who isn’t logging on often enough and who read what.
+With a few quick clicks, you can find out how many users are active, when they log on, who isn’t logging on often enough and who read what – or not.

-By checking who hasn’t read important news items, you can act quickly and solve the problem.
-You get full control over whether the information is received.
-Combining reading reports and user logging with our digital checklists feature provides a completely unique overview that the entire organisation knows, understands and does the right things – every day.
+Monitoring who hasn’t read important updates gives your management team the ability to act quickly, supporting the operator and solve the problem.
+Combining Read-reports and User-logins with our digital checklists feature provides a completely unique overview that the entire organization knows, understands and does the right things – every day.

 All data is available directly within our platform and you can create reports that can be printed or saved at any time.
-Reports can be created according to your needs on an overall network level or you can drill down to single page or user level.
+Reports can be created according to your needs on an overall network level or you can drill down to single page, file, location or user level.

 With the statistics, you can require employees and franchisees to keep themselves up to date or specify that they for example need to have read at least 95% of the information shared with them.